 Tour departs from Millennium Gloucester Hotel, 4-18 Harrington Gardens, South Kensington, London SW7 4LH.
 The hotel is located near Gloucester Road underground station served by Circle/District/Piccadilly line.
 It will be an early start for the morning tour so please make sure you arrive at least 10 minutes before the departure time.
 Your guide will meet you at the hotel Casino entrance.
 Due to the strict Stonehenge viewing time slot we are unable to wait if you are late.

 The tour starts with a drive to Stonehenge.
 Before the site is open to the general public, we enter the stone circle (which is normally roped off to the public) for a unique private viewing.
 The most dramatic and atmospheric way of visiting Stonehenge.
-After Stonehenge we visit Lacock for breakfast in a 13th Century inn, before driving to Bath to visit the Roman Baths and Pump Room.
+After Stonehenge we visit Lacock for breakfast in a 13th Century inn, before driving to the beautiful Georgian city of Bath.

 Our tour starts with a drive to Bath to visit the Roman Baths and Pump Room.
 In the late afternoon we visit Lacock for an early evening supper in a 13th Century inn, before driving to Stonehenge.
 After Stonehenge is closed to the general public, we enter the stone circle (which is normally roped off to the public) for a unique private viewing.
 The most dramatic and atmospheric way of visiting Stonehenge.

 Stonehenge Special Access